BJMdotNET/prince-docs/the-undertaker.md

 > *3 Chains O' Gold* is described as being the promised compilation home video containing videos for each song from the ***O(+>*** album with the exception of "Arrogance," "The Sacrifice of Victor" and the song "3 Chains O' Gold" itself.
 >
 > The film *The Sarifice of Victor* primarily contains footage shot at the aftershow Prince performed September 7, 1993 at Bagley's Warehouse in London.

+There is also reporting on *The Undertaker* in Vol. 1 Issue No. 14 (30 October 1993) and Vol. 1 Issue No. 15 (13 November 1993).